Divisions of Fiji

 5 divisions837,27118,2747,056

 The census reports imply that Rotuma is part of Eastern.
 Rotuma dependency may have merged with Eastern division.
-However, the ISO and FIPS standards still show them as separate.
+However, the ISO and GEC standards still show them as separate.

 Further subdivisions: